 For more than 20 years, Skadden has helped clients navigate the rapidly changing cybersecurity, privacy and technology landscapes to minimize their legal risk, as well as maximize their revenue opportunities.

-Our lawyers also help clients address the complex issues at the intersection of technology, privacy, national security, intelligence and law enforcement.
+Our lawyers also help clients address the complex issues at the intersection of technology, cybersecurity, privacy, national security, intelligence and law enforcement.
 Based on extensive experience working with U.S. and foreign government agencies and regulators, we identify the legal risks associated with cyber- and other technology-related security concerns and assemble and coordinate multidisciplinary teams of advisers across the firm to address the universe of legal, regulatory and legislative issues faced by clients.